-Having a nighttime routine when you have anxiety is an important part of self-care for your mental health.
+Having a nighttime routine for anxiety when you have anxiety is an important part of self-care for your mental health.

-A nighttime routine ensures you fall asleep in good time and helps you stay asleep so you wake refreshed, and ready to show up as your best self.
+A nighttime routine for anxiety ensures you fall asleep faster, and stay asleep so you wake up feeling refreshed, and ready to show up as your best self.

-Our brains and bodies are built to thrive on routines.
+Our brains and bodies are built to thrive on routines and that is why a bedtime routine is so important.

 Think about it.
 Melatonin, the sleep hormone, and cortisol, the get-go hormone both have circadian rhythms and work on the opposite schedule from each other.